KognitionAI/pilecv4j-opencv-packaging/README.md

     -G cmake-generator: specifially specify the cmake generator to use.
 The default is chosen otherwise.

     --help|-help: print this message
     --skip-checkout: This will "skip the checkout" of the opencv code.
 If you're playing with different options then once the code is checked out, using -sc will allow subsequent runs to progress faster.
        This doesn't work unless the working directory remains the same between runs.
     --skip-packaging: Skip the packaging step.
 That is, only build opencv and opencv_contrib libraries but don't package them in a jar file for use with com.jiminger.utilities

  Build Options
-    --static(default)|--no-static: force the build to statically link (dynamically link for "-no-static") the JNI libraries.
+    --static(default)|--no-static: force the build to statically link (dynamically link for "--no-static") the JNI libraries.
 By default, the JNI library is statically linked on all platform builds.
     --build-python: Build python wrappers.
 By default, the script blocks building the Python wrappers.
 If you want to build them anyway you can specify "--build-python".
     --build-samples: Build the OpenCV samples also.
+    --build-cuda-support: Build the OpenCV using NVidia's CUDA (Note: CUDA must already be installed, this option is untested on Windows).
+    --build-qt-support: Build the OpenCV using QT as the GUI implementation (Note: QT5 Must already be installed, this option is untested on Windows).
     --deploy: perform a "mvn deploy" rather than just a "mvn install"

     if GIT isn't set then the script assumes "git" is on the command line PATH